andrewcz-se/jobhunter/README.md

 2. Workflow Summary
  1. Search Phase: User performs a standard search; raw NHS results are displayed.
  2. Observation Phase: User notices irrelevant results (e.g., "Cleaner" appearing in a "Java Developer" search).
- 3. Sanitization Phase: User clicks "Refine NHS Results."
+ 3. Sanitisation Phase: User clicks "Refine NHS Results."
  4. Processing Phase:
      * Frontend sends NHS data + keywords to dedicated `server/api/sanitize.js` endpoint
      * Backend prompts Groq using a highly compressed format.
      * Groq returns a simple list of "Good IDs."
- 5. Finalization:
+ 5. Finalisation:
 	 * PHASE 1 - TESTING THE SANITISATION: Irrelevant jobs stay in the list, but are marked as "POSSIBLY NOT RELEVANT"; the "Refine" button is replaced with a "Sanitized" badge.
 	 * PHASE 2 - ONCE TESTING IS APPROVED: Update code so irrelevant jobs disappear from the list.